 Observational Data

 The first author collected data regarding nurses’ pediatric postoperative pain management practices using a structured observational tool (checklist) and field notes.
 The checklist was developed based on an extensive literature review (Twycross, Forgeron, et al., 2015) and current best practice guidelines (Hauer et al., 2017; Howard et al., 2012; Royal College of Nursing, 2009), and included the PNKAS-N themes (pain management, pain assessment, and pharmacological and nonpharmacological treatment of pain in children).
 The field notes included descriptions of what occurred during the period of non-participant observation, and nurses’ comments relating to pediatric pain management.
 The field notes were recorded while on the ward, or directly afterwards depending on the situation at the unit.
-No identifying data about the children were recorded in the field notes, except their weight, age, and type of surgery.
+No identifying data about the children was recorded in the field notes, except weight, age, and type of surgery.
 The other data collected were situational, and care was taken to ensure patient confidentiality.
 The checklist was piloted on two occasions (observing for 3–4 hours each day for two days).
 Following this, the structure of the checklist was adjusted to focus on the child rather than the nurse, because some children were cared for by more than one nurse.

 Data Analysis